 These factors push up the participation fee for car insurance claims:

-Understand how the participation fee works, the coverage you want for your car, and how much you can afford.
+Understand how the participation fee for car insurance works, the coverage you want for your car, and how much you can afford.
 Getting too little coverage and too many deductibles can be impractical, and too many covers are a sure way to ruin your finances.

-It helps when you can compare your picks for providers and the price ranges that you’ve got in mind.
-It also helps to ask questions to your insurance advisor when you feel the need to, just to get the maximum peace of mind when you’re driving.
+It helps when you can compare your picks for car insurance providers and the price ranges you have in mind.
+Also, ask questions to your insurance advisor when you feel the need to, just to get the maximum peace of mind when you’re driving.